SysAdminDoc/Network_Security_Auditor/README.md

 # Network Security Auditor

-A comprehensive, single-file PowerShell security audit tool with a full WPF GUI.
+A single-file PowerShell security audit tool.
 Runs 67 automated checks across 8 security domains, maps findings to 7 compliance frameworks and MITRE ATT&CK, generates multi-tier reports, and integrates with every major RMM platform for headless deployment.

 One script.
 No dependencies to pre-install.
 Works on any Windows machine from standalone workstations to enterprise domain controllers.